-Underlying income from continuing operations per common share (basic) was €1.60, an increase of €0.34 or 26.3% compared to 2017, driven by higher underlying operating profits after tax and, to a lesser extent, lower underlying net financial expenses.
+Underlying income from continuing operations per common share (basic) was \in 1.60, an increase of \in 0.34 or 26.3% compared to 2017, driven by higher underlying operating profits after tax and, to a lesser extent, lower underlying net financial expenses.

-Underlying income from continuing operations per common share (basic)

 Ahold Delhaize's policy is to target a dividend payout of 40-50% of its underlying income from continuing operations (in 2017, the policy was to target a dividend payout of 40-50% of pro forma1 underlying net operating income from continuing operations).
 As part of our dividend policy, we adjust income from continuing operations for impairments of non-current assets, gains and losses on the sale of assets, restructuring and related charges, and other unusual items.

-Reflecting the confidence we have in our strategy and our ability to generate cash, we propose a cash dividend of €0.70 per common share for the financial year 2018, up 11.1% from last year.
+Reflecting the confidence we have in our strategy and our ability to generate cash, we propose a cash dividend of $\in 0.70$ per common share for the financial year 2018, up 11.1% from last year.
 This reflects our ambition to sustainably grow the dividend per share and represents a payout ratio of 42%, based on the expected dividend payment on underlying income from continuing operations, which is in line with our dividend policy.
+Underlying income from continuing operations amounted to \in 1,880 million in 2018 and \in 1,582 million in 2017, respectively, and was determined as follows: